iam-dj/css-portfolio/README.md

 ## Description

-This challenge exercised the core skills I've learned so far in bootcamp which included flexbox, media queries, and CSS variables with the creation of a portfoli.
+This challenge exercised the core skills I've learned so far in bootcamp which included flexbox, media queries, and CSS variables with the creation of a portfolio.
 A portfolio is a great way to showcase my skills and talents to potential employers.

 ## Installation